Rotorsoft/eventually-monorepo/libs/eventually/README.md

 > The anatomy of a micro-service should reflect the business model

 From a technical perspective, reactive microservices encapsulate a small number of protocol-agnostic message handlers in charge of solving specific business problems.
-These handlers are grouped together logically according to a domain model, and can be optionally streamable or reducible to some kind of pesistent state if needed.
-The table below presents all practical options available and their proper mapping to DDD:
+These handlers are grouped together logically according to a domain model, and can be optionally streamable and reducible to some kind of pesistent state.
+The table below presents all available options and their proper mapping to DDD:

 <table>
     <tr>